 Socializing is critical.
 Learn places that allow dogs.
 Lowes, Pet Smart, Home Depot, Bass Pro Shop, Cabelas, Tractor Supply.
 If your pup is shy or unsure of new places, take him frequently.
 Take favorite treats and have strangers give the treats.
 They begin associating new places and strangers with yummy treats and lose the fear.
 If they are stressed, keep trying but DO NOT CUDDLE AND SAY "ITS OK!" if behavior in barking, growling, etc. That behavior is not ok and must be corrected.
 It's better to remove them than to allow negative behavior.
 There are many books on handling different behaviors but any aggressive behavior must be stopped.

 Border collies are remarkably intelligent.
 They can learn good and bad habits just as easily.
 One of the most stunningly memorable comments I read is that a border collie will test to see if you are a sheep or the shepherd.
 If you are a sheep, he will become the leader and easily develope horrible habits.
 A buyer recently told me, he wants the pup to look to him as a protector (the shepard.)
 That's superb.
 Its ok to protect,, console but not bad behavior.
-DO NOT TAKE YOU PUPPY TO A DOG PARK AND JUST TURN IT LOOSE.
+DO NOT TAKE YOU PUPPY TO DOG PARKS FOR MULTIPLE REASINS.
 If he is bullied, or feels intimidated, he will learn to bully back in self defence.
 That can and will lead to aggressive behavior anytime the dog is stressed.
-Watch body language to remove the dog before a fight occurs or before they get beat up.
+Watch body language anytime another dig is around and remove the dog before a fight occurs or before they get beat up.
+Look to the end of this section for more reasons and places to try.
 While its okay to console or comfort your dog when scared or distressed, again I say, do not tell them "its ok" if they are barking, snapping, growling, snarling, etc. That behavior is NOT OK and needs to be stopped.
 Remove them from the stimulus.
 If behavior continues, it must be corrected.
 A trainer may be necessary if you cannot handle it alone.
 Do not expect them to understand sharing and putting them into a situation where they feel competition for food or other necessities is unfair..
 Especially watch intact males if you have a female in heat.
 Females may also react when in heat.

 It's by far better to train with positive methods.
 Reward for success.
 But sometimes correction is needed.
 Be firm, consistent, and correct bad behavior.
 Do not allow them to nip, growl or chase uncorrected as a pup.
 Chasing your ankles and nipping your pants may be cute as a pup, BUT, it leads to nipping at others that pass by.
 I will tug, even growl with them, then stop, tell them "enough" or "stop" and treat for stopping.
 If they do not stop, correct them gently then get firmer until they comply.
 I do not hit or use a shock collar but will pick up the pup, hold a muzzle, flick a nose, use rolled newspaper and a firm NO, LEAVE IT, STOP, ENOUGH what ever come natural to you so the dog learns consistently when it is being corrected.
 They will learn your tone as much as words but if you are inconsistent, results will be inconsistent or nonexistent.